Car Slam

 Overview

-Car Slam is a critically endangered language spoken by a hitherto uncontacted population of indigenous North Sea islanders.
+Car Slam is a critically endangered language spoken by a small population of indigenous North Sea islanders.
 Despite being an isolate of no relation to its Indo-European neighbors, anglophones tend to find Car Slam superficially familiar.

 This is a conlang project under development by Sam Frost (/u/destiny-jr) for the dual purposes of shits and giggles.
 I pray it brings you only the latter.